 Some more rocks closer to the top.

-An alternative route: At the saddle head North and follow the wash down.
+An alternative route: At the saddle head North and follow the wash down, the easier shorter route.

 The summit is actually a twin summit, the second (left) one is slightly higher.

 On the second summit go north and hike over the ridge.

 This part of the hike is easier with a hiking stick.

 The descend is a bit steeper and a bit more difficult to find your way along the century plants.